 You can cast a spoon lure or troll it.
 For casting, anglers usually go for 10–20 feet below the target zone, and then retrieve the lure right through it.
 Make sure to take a good look at the moving spoon to determine the adequate speed of retrieval.
 If the spoon moves too fast or too slow, it won’t wobble properly.
 Same goes for trolling.
 Trolling with spoons usually requires downriggers for setting a desired depth.

-Soft plastic lures are flexible rubbery baits designed to imitate a variety of aquatic critters.
+Soft plastic lures are flexible rubbery baits that imitate a variety of aquatic critters.
 These can be anything from minnows, worms, and crawfish to lizards and frogs.
 Soft plastics are frequently used for Bass fishing.

 Fishing with Soft Plastic Lures